 The rock formations date to the beginning of the Cenozoic age.
-They were initially formed when volcanic activity deposited layers of hardened volcanic ash, or ignimbrite on the landscape, forming a plateau atop layers of sandstone, limestone, and conglomerate.
+They were initially formed when volcanic activity deposited layers of hardened volcanic ash, or ignimbrite, on the landscape, forming a plateau atop layers of sandstone, limestone, and conglomerate.
 Ignimbrite is a porous rock, so it is particularly vulnerable to erosion.

-Approximately 20,000 years ago, during the most recent ice age, the cycle of freezing, thawing, and re-freezing of snow on the plateau caused meltwater to filter into the cracks in the rock and enlarge them.
+Approximately 20,000 years ago, during the most recent ice age, the cycle of freezing, thawing, and re-freezing snow on the plateau caused meltwater to filter into the cracks in the rock and enlarge them.
 Eventually, this resulted in large portions of the rock crumbling away, leaving the deeply eroded formations that now comprise the Bosque de Rocas.